espressif/vscode-esp-idf-extension/docs/tutorial/partition_editor.md

 # Name, Type, SubType, Offset, Size, Flag
 ```

-6. Once partition table editor is open, the user can edit the partition table as desired.
+6. Once partition table editor is open, you can edit the partition table as desired.
 For more information please refer to [this article](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/partition-tables.html).

 <p>
   <img src="../../media/tutorials/partition_table/partition_editor.png" alt="Partition Table Editor" height="500">
 </p>

-7. Once the user is satisfied press `Save` to save the changes, _this will override the content of csv file_.
+7. Once you is satisfied press `Save` to save the changes, _this will override the content of csv file_.

 8. Now you can click the `Select Flash Method, Build, Flash` right top buttons in order to finish flashing the partition table to the chip.